iVuDang/COMP-1633-F23-C--Notes-Exercises/README.md

 * Return functions vs. Void functions.
     * Return functions need to have return statement, and need to be used in cout in main function
+        * These functions already return a value, hence, no parameters/arguments are applied to them in main function.
     * Void functions
         * don't have a return statement
         * they have a cout statement
         * called on it's own in main function to print
         * should not be called in cout again
+        * uses parameters/arguments (while return functions don't)

     ```cpp
     // Return function